Backflow Prevention Testing & Devices

 - Commercial or industrial machinery connected to mains water supply

-If Queensland legislation requires your property to be fitted with a backflow protection device, you are also required to use a licensed specialist plumber with backflow prevention endorsement on their licence for mandatory testing – which must be conducted annually – or repairs.
+If Queensland legislation requires your property to be fitted with a backflow protection device, you are also required to use a licensed specialized plumbing service with backflow prevention endorsement on their licence for mandatory testing – which must be conducted annually – or repairs.

 Kleen Plumbing offer such specialized plumbing services, our local plumbers can install backflow devices and also help you satisfy requirements for backflow prevention testing and certification, which needs to be undertaken every 12 months.

 To avoid ever forgetting about your backflow testing obligations, Kleen Plumbing can also set you up in an annual follow-up program to ensure you never miss your certification deadline or receive any fines as a result.

-Get in touch today to discuss your backflow plumbing service requirements in Sunshine Coast & North Brisbane.
+Get in touch with our local plumbers today to discuss your backflow plumbing service needs in Sunshine Coast & North Brisbane.

 What is Backflow?